dinesh-veer/java-21-features/README.md

 ## 🙌 Contributing

-Feel free to fork the repo, add new Java 11 features or examples, and submit pull requests.
+Feel free to fork the repo, add new Java 21 features or examples, and submit pull requests.

+If you find this project useful or plan to use it as a reference:

+* ⭐ **Star the repository** to show your support
+* 🍴 **Fork the repository** to experiment, customize, and extend it

+Starring helps others discover the project, and forking allows you to safely modify and learn without affecting the original codebase.

+Thank you for your support! 🙌

 ---